Square Kilometre Array: SKA locations

 An automatic wideband radio scanner system was used to survey the radio frequency noise levels at the various candidate sites in South Africa.

-The headquarters of the SKA are located at the University of Manchester's Jodrell Bank Observatory in Cheshire, England, while the telescopes will be installed in Australia and South Africa.
+The headquarters of the SKA are located at the University of Manchester's Jodrell Bank Observatory in Cheshire, England, while the telescopes are being constructed in Australia and South Africa.

 Suitable sites for the SKA telescope must be in unpopulated areas with guaranteed very low levels of man-made radio interference.
 Four sites were initially proposed in South Africa, Australia, Argentina and China.
 After considerable site evaluation surveys, Argentina and China were dropped and the other two sites were shortlisted (with New Zealand joining the Australian bid, and 8 other African countries joining the South African bid):